My rating: 4 of 5 stars

 The candleflame and the image of the candleflame caught in the pierglass twisted and righted when he entered the hall and again when he shut the door.
 He took off his hat and came slowly forward.
 The floorboards creaked under his boots.
 In his black suit he stood in the dark glass where the lilies leaned so palely from their waisted cutglass vase.
 Along the cold hallway behind him hung the portraits of forebears only dimly known to him all framed in glass and dimly lit above the narrow wainscotting.
 He looked down at the guttered candlestub.
 He pressed his thumbprint in the warm wax pooled on the oak veneer.
 Lastly he looked at the face so caved and drawn among the folds of funeral cloth, the yellowed moustache, the eyelids paper thin.
 That was not sleeping.
 That was not sleeping.

 Like many great opening paragraphs, it contains the book in miniature.
 As a novel about a boy trying to live up to an ego-ideal handed down to him not only by his rancher forefathers but also by dime novels and popular films, All the Pretty Horses persistently probes the distinction between a thing and its image, whether flame or cowboy.
-Most of the precise description is external, miming the emotional reticence of the protagonist and evoking the artform most responsible for the Western myth (cinema), but the paragraph ends with a disarming and moving stammer of free indirect discourse that dramatizes Cole’s painful encounter with destructive realities.
-Finally, the leaning lilies in the “waisted” glass introduce us to McCarthy’s rather Gothic pantheism, the sense his novels give that everything is alive, and thus deadly or killable, an original metaphysic that challenges the human-centered heroism of both Western and Bildungsroman.
+Most of the precise description is external, miming the emotional reticence of the protagonist and evoking the artform most responsible for the Western myth, i.e., cinema.
+But the paragraph ends in the inner life, with a disarming and moving stammer of free indirect discourse that dramatizes Cole’s painful encounter with destructive realities.
+Finally, the leaning lilies in the “waisted” glass introduce us to McCarthy’s rather Gothic pantheism, the sense his novels give that everything is alive, and thus deadly or killable, a metaphysic that challenges the human-centered heroism of both Western and Bildungsroman.

 Despite the complications, the novel does expect us to take Cole’s heroism seriously, and for three reasons.
 First is his almost superheroic way with horses, on which the whole plot hinges; second is the epic quality of McCarthy’s descriptions of his action, sincerely raising the novel into legend: